PavlicLab/AnimBehav19-rabi/README.md

 install.packages("rabi")
 ```

-You can also install `rabi` from github with:
+You can also install `rabi` from Github with:

 ``` r
 # install.packages("devtools")